kamamenszu/winston_logger/README.md

 **Feature file:** 1-log-in.feature :
 * **Scenario:** Log in || **Line:** `8`

+These tests describe how user with diffrent role can filter cases.
+They check if user can see filtered compliants on dashboard.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/dashboard/2-filters.feature:<Line>